rise8-us/simple-api/README.md

 `flask --app src/api run`

+## To Start

-Use tool like Postman to test out any of the endpoints.
+Start by navigating to `localhost:5000` in the browser and using the Swagger UI to test out the endpoints.